Looking for activities to do in iSimangaliso Wetland Park?

 There are plenty of things to do at iSimangaliso Wetland Park, and this information will make planning your iSimanagliso activities much easier and hassle-free.

-If you have any questions, drop us a line or leave a comment, and we’ll do our best to help or direct you to someone local who can.
+If you have any questions, please let us know or leave a comment, and we’ll do our best to help or direct you to someone local who can.

-We’d love to hear from readers who have visited the area – send us your pics and let us know your favourite part of the wetlands.
+We’d love to hear from readers who have visited the area.
+Send us your pictures and tell us your favourite part of the wetlands.

 ‘One day or Day one … you decide